engie-group/shaystack/README.md

         - `pip install "haystackapi[flask,graphql]"`
         - `HAYSTACK_PROVIDER='<your provider module>' haystackapi`

-## Custom provider

-To create your custom Haystack API

-- create a project
-- In a module, create a subclass of `haystackapi.providers.HaystackInterface` with the name `Provider`
-- add parameter `HAYSTACK_PROVIDER` with the name of the package

 ### Providers

 Different sample of provider are proposed.
 You can add a new one with a subclass of